Can dogs eat yogurt? If you regularly tuck into a bowl of yogurt, you may already have considered whether or not you could share it with your dog.

-- Take your pumpkin and cut in half.
-With a large metal spoon scrape out all the seeds (which if you clean and wash and then toast in the oven make for a delightful nibbles for you as a reward).
+- Take your pumpkin and cut it in half.
+With a large metal, spoon scrape out all the seeds (which, if you clean and wash and then toast in the oven, make for delightful nibbles for you as a reward).
 Take a large kitchen knife and chop the pumpkin into large chunks.
 Skin the tough outer shell away from the flesh and pop the fleshy parts into a blender or food processor, blitz until smooth.

 - Prepare two large baking trays by lining them with baking parchment.

-- With a silicone spatula mix until well combined, then add the eggs one at the time, and mix some more.
+- With a silicone spatula, mix until well combined, add the eggs one at a time, and mix some more.

-- Once the individual cookies are on the tray, pop in to the earlier preheated oven.
-Baking time will depend on the way you cut your cookies… or didn’t cut… small ~3cm long treats and no more than 1cm thick will take around 40 minutes, if you made slightly larger ones add 5 minutes and for the one cookie bake add 15 minutes.
-You are aiming for a just slightly golden colour and zero give in the firmness to the touch… they have to be totally set and solid.
+- Once the individual cookies are on the tray, pop into the earlier preheated oven.
+Baking time will depend on the way you cut your cookies… or didn’t cut… small ~3cm long treats, and no more than 1cm thick will take around 40 minutes.
+If you made slightly larger ones, add 5 minutes and for the one cookie bake, add 15 minutes.
+You are aiming for a just slightly golden color and zero give in the firmness to the touch… they have to be totally set and solid.

 - Once baked, remove from the oven and allow them to cool completely.